Sujal-0803/Cattle-Hub-Management-System/README.md

-🐄 Cattle Hub – Management System
+🐄 Cattle Hub Management System

 📌 Overview

-Cattle Hub is a web-based application designed to manage and organize cattle-related information efficiently.
+Cattle Hub Management System is a web-based application designed to manage and organize cattle-related information efficiently.
 The system helps farmers and livestock owners maintain digital records of their cattle, including details such as type, age, and health information.

 This project demonstrates a basic full-stack structure by combining frontend technologies with backend integration for storing and managing data, along with JavaScript for enhancing user interaction.